Coefficient of Conservatism:

 Included in S. cyperinus in Michigan Flora.

 Scirpus atrocinctus is a common, slender species, frequent in northern Michigan.
-Distinctly earlier blooming and fruiting than the other two species of the S. cyperinus complex, often with inflorescences fully expanded by late June, even in the Upper Peninsula, and achenes ripe by late July.
+Distinctly earlier blooming and fruiting than the other two species of the S. cyperinus complex, often with inflorescences fully expanded and maturing fruit by late June, even in the Upper Peninsula, and achenes ripe by late July.